A comparison of vakonomic and nonholonomic dynamics with applications to non-invariant Chaplygin systems: Left invariant systems on Lie groups

 where $a(t)$ and $b(t)$ are related by \eqref{eqn:Lie_vak_var} and vanish at the end-points. \item The nonholonomic equation of motion \eqref{eqn:lie_nh} reduces to

 \item Equation \eqref{eqn:lie_vak_lambda} defining the vakonomic multiplier reads as

 \end{itemize} \end{cor}

-It is also interesting to link our results on left-invariant systems on Lie groups with the results on Chaplygin systems from the previous Section \ref{sec:chaplygin}.
-Establishing such a connection, however, requires a quite careful analyzing the relations between the left and right actions of Lie groups (note that in this section we consider left-invariant distributions, whereas in the former Section \ref{sec:chaplygin} we dealt with the right action).
+\paragraph{\change Relation with Chaplygin systems.} It is also interesting to link our results on left-invariant systems on Lie groups with the results on Chaplygin systems from the previous Section~\ref{sec:chaplygin}.
+Establishing such a connection, however, requires a careful analysis of the relations between the left and right actions of Lie groups (note that in this section we consider left-invariant distributions, whereas in Section~\ref{sec:chaplygin} we dealt with the right action).

-\begin{remark}[System on Lie groups as \newnew{(non-invariant)} Chaplygin systems] Consider now a special case of a left-invariant system on a Lie group $H$ such that the completing linear subspace $d'\subset\h$ is, in fact, a Lie subalgebra $d'=\g\subset\h$ corresponding to a \newnew{closed} Lie subgroup $G\subset H$.
+\begin{remark}[System on Lie groups as (non-invariant) Chaplygin systems] Consider now a special case of a left-invariant system on a Lie group $H$ such that the completing linear subspace $d'\subset\h$ is, in fact, a Lie subalgebra $d'=\g\subset\h$ corresponding to a closed Lie subgroup $G\subset H$.

-\newnew{Now we are in the setting of a generalized Chaplygin system on the principal $G$-bundle $Q=H$ over the homogeneous space $M=H/G$ of right quotients equipped with the canonical right $G$-action (see \cite{Kobayashi_Nomizu_1963}).
-The splitting $d\oplus\g=\h$ defines the canonical splitting of $\T Q$ into its horizontal and vertical parts:} $\HH Q=H\times d\subset H\times\h\approx\T H$ and $\V Q=H\times \g\subset H\times\h\approx \T H$.
-The latter identification is precisely the canonical trivialization $\V Q\approx Q\times\g$ considered in the previous Section \ref{sec:chaplygin}.
-Clearly, since $(R_g)_\ast\eta=(L_g)_\ast\ad_{g^{-1}}\eta$, the right-$G$-action in the trivialization $\T H\approx H\times\h$ reads as $(R_g)_\ast(h,\eta)=(hg,\ad_{g^{-1}}\eta)$. \newnew{We clearly see that the horizontal distribution is $G$-invariant if and only if $\ad_G d\subset d$ (and thus, in particular $[\g,d]\subset d$).
-Consequently, unless the latter is satisfied we deal with a truly non-invariant Chaplygin system.}
+Now we are in the setting of a generalized Chaplygin system on the principal $G$-bundle $Q=H$ over the homogeneous space $M=H/G$ of right quotients equipped with the canonical right $G$-action (see \cite{Kobayashi_Nomizu_1963}).
+The splitting $d\oplus\g=\h$ defines the canonical splitting of $\T Q$ into its horizontal and vertical parts: $\HH Q=H\times d\subset H\times\h\approx\T H$ and $\V Q=H\times \g\subset H\times\h\approx \T H$.
+The latter identification is precisely the canonical trivialization $\V Q\approx Q\times\g$ considered in the previous Section~\ref{sec:chaplygin}.
+Clearly, since $(R_g)_\ast\eta=(L_g)_\ast\ad_{g^{-1}}\eta$, the right-$G$-action in the trivialization $\T H\approx H\times\h$ reads as $(R_g)_\ast(h,\eta)=(hg,\ad_{g^{-1}}\eta)$.
+We clearly see that the horizontal distribution is $G$-invariant if and only if $\ad_G d\subset d$ (and thus, in particular $[\g,d]\subset d$).
+Consequently, unless the latter is satisfied we deal with a truly non-invariant Chaplygin system.